 The Internal Service Funds are proprietary funds, serving only the City of Glendale.
-These funds consist of the Fleet / Equipment Management Fund (formerly Equipment Replacement Fund), Joint Helicopter Operation Fund (formerly Helicopter Depreciation Fund), ISD Infrastructure Fund, ISD Applications Fund, ISD Wireless Communication Fund and all of the City's self-insurance funds.
+These funds consist of the Fleet/Equipment Management, Joint Helicopter Operation, ISD Infrastructure, ISD Applications, ISD Wireless and all of the City's self-insurance funds.
 All of these funds derive their resources from expensing the Governmental and Enterprise budgets and are already included within the City budget.
 They are presented for informational and memorandum control purposes.